If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• White vinegar and hot water, dish soap, citrus multipurpose cleaner, and baking soda with lemon or water are effective methods to clean greasy cabinets.
+• Best Cleaners: White vinegar with hot water, dish soap, and baking soda pastes are the most effective DIY degreasers.

-Give your cabinets a spot clean every week.
-To do this, spray a multi-purpose cleaner on a microfiber cloth before wiping down the cabinets.
-Remember to also disinfect the hardware on your cabinets such as knobs and handles.
+Give your cabinets a quick spot clean once a week.
+Spray a mild multi-purpose cleaner or a vinegar solution onto a microfiber cloth and wipe down the doors and drawer fronts.
+Don’t forget to disinfect the hardware, such as knobs and handles, as these are germ hotspots.

-Now dab a mild cleaner on your microfiber cloth or spray the cloth with the cleaner.
-Wipe the cabinets inside and out with your cloth.
-Wipe down the shelves, as well as the inside and the outside of the door.
+Dab a mild cleaner onto a microfiber cloth or spray the cloth directly.
+Wipe the cabinets inside and out, including shelves, the interior walls, and the exterior doors.

-Use an old toothbrush to give the corners and small crevices a clean.
+Use an old toothbrush to gently scrub corners and small crevices where dust likes to hide.

 Fingerprints